freifunk-berlin/bbb-configs/DEVELOPER.md

 This guide explains the directory structure of the project and variables within the config files.

+## locations/

+`locations/` holds a single file format for locations as an alternative to the old way of using `groups_vars/` and `host_vars/`.
+Instead everything is simply written into a single file named `$LOCATIONNAME.yml`.

 ## group_vars/

 `group_vars/` holds tree types of resources: the `all/`-directory, location directories and model files.